Bringing Bible Study to Your Parish

 many ways people desire to make Bible study a regular part of their lives,

-widen the number of people in your faith community who
+you will widen the number of people in your faith community who

 study the Bible for a few minutes each day.
+You will thereby

 encourage everyone in your faith community to learn the ancient method of